tskit-dev/tstrait/docs/output.md

 print("Allele Frequency:", genetic_result.allele_frequency)
 ```

-In the above output, causal allele, effect size and allele frequency are aligned based on causal site IDs.
-Causal allele is randomly selected among the mutations inside the side, and the allele frequency represents the frequency of the causal allele inside the site.
+In the above output, causal allele, effect size and allele frequency are [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html#arrays-ndarray) objects, which are aligned based on causal site IDs.
+Causal allele is randomly selected among the mutations in the side, and the allele frequency represents the frequency of the causal allele.

-Detailed information regarding the site and individual, such as ancestral state, genomic position and relatedness of individuals, can be obtained by using {ref}`tskit <tskit>` package.
+Detailed information regarding the site and individual, such as ancestral state, genomic position and relatedness of individuals, can be obtained by using {ref}`tskit <tskit:sec_introduction>` package.